Courtroom-Style Multi-Agent Debate with Progressive RAG and Role-Switching for Controversial Claim Verification: Experimental Setup

 \section{Experimental Setup}

-\textbf{Dataset.} To evaluate the framework's capacity for adversarial resolution, we focus on the subset of the Check-COVID \citep{wang2023checkcovidfactcheckingcovid19news} test set possessing definitive binary ground-truths (SUPPORT or REFUTE).
-This task formulation, which we term \textit{Adversarial Resolution of Hard-Binary Claims}, ensures that the system is tested on its ability to navigate conflicting evidence toward a definitive truth, rather than defaulting to an uninformative `Not Enough Information' label common in standard model outputs. \textbf{Retrieval Corpus.} Retrieval is performed over a static corpus of COVID-19 abstracts from PubMed (2020--2024), constructed for this study.
-Abstracts are encoded using \texttt{all-MiniLM-L6-v2}, a Sentence-BERT model \citep{reimers2019sentencebertsentenceembeddingsusing}, and indexed with FAISS \citep{douze2025faisslibrary}.
-Source metadata, including PMID, title, journal, and publication year, are stored alongside each passage to support provenance tracking. \textbf{Configuration and Metrics.} Table~\ref{tab:models} summarizes the heterogeneous LLM assignment, where agent roles are partitioned across distinct architectures based on their functional capacity (deliberative \textit{vs.}\ evaluative) and cognitive profile, utilizing moderate temperatures for adversarial advocacy and lower temperatures for rigorous judicial evaluation (details in Appendix~\ref{app:appendix_role_separation}).
+\textbf{Dataset.} To evaluate the framework's capacity for adversarial resolution, we focus on the subset of the Check-COVID \citep{wang2023checkcovidfactcheckingcovid19news} test set possessing definitive binary ground-truths (SUPPORT or REFUTE), comprising 120 claims evaluated across three independent runs (360 debate instances).

+\textbf{Retrieval Corpus.} Retrieval is performed over a static corpus of COVID-19 abstracts from PubMed (2020--2024), constructed for this study.
+Source metadata, including PMID, title, journal, and publication year, are stored alongside each passage to support provenance tracking. \textbf{Configuration and Metrics.} Table~\ref{tab:models} summarizes the LLM assignment, where agent roles are partitioned across distinct architectures based on their functional capacity (deliberative \textit{vs.}\ evaluative) and cognitive profile, utilizing moderate temperatures for adversarial advocacy and lower temperatures for rigorous judicial evaluation (details in Appendix~\ref{app:appendix_role_separation}).
+PROClaim is model-agnostic by design; the reported configuration is one instantiation.
 Key retrieval hyperparameters are a novelty threshold $\tau{=}0.20$, per-round top-$k{=}3$, and admissibility floor $w{>}0.5$; full settings are in Appendix~\ref{app:hyperparams}.